R4ptX/Highlights/README.md

 If you have any questions or suggestions, feel free to:
 - Open an issue in the repository.
 - Join us on Discord.
+- Please note that if the fork is already present, ensure it is synced.

 Let’s continue to grow, compete, and make an impact in the CTF community!